CSFoundationsMain/MRCTE/ProjectSpecs.md

 # PROJECT SPECIFICATIONS and RUBRIC

 ## Creativity
- - The primary purpose of a "freelance" project is to take what you have learned in the related walkthrough and make it your own.
+ - The primary purpose of a "freelance" project is to take what you have learned in the related walk-through and make it your own.
  - In this project you are asked to do the following:
      - Use the Aladdin student portfolio walk-through as a model to create YOUR own "professional" student portfolio.
-     - "Professional" means that you would be able to present this student portfolio to an employer or University to demonstrate your work.
+     - "Professional" means that you would be able to present this student portfolio to an employer or University to present and demonstrate your CS work.
      - Maintain the identical structure from the Aladdin student portfolio walk-through project as stated in General Specifications below.
      - Select your own colors / color palette
      - Select your own font(s)